laserpants/lessedit/README.md

 About
 =====

-LessEdit is a WYSIWYG Markdown editor written in C++ using the Qt Library, based on Sundown and the Qt WebKit rendering engine.
+LessEdit is a WYSIWYG Markdown editor written in C++ using the Qt Library.
+It is based on the Sundown parser and Qt's WebKit rendering engine.

 Markdown/SmartyPants
 --------------------